 Readers Reach for a Classic

 How Leadership Influences Student Learning may be getting long in the tooth—it was first published in 2004—but it continues to attract large numbers of readers and has become the closest thing that Wallace has to a classic.
+(For an updated synthesis of research over the last 20 years on the impact of principals, check out How Principals Affect Student and Schools: A Systematic Synthesis of Two Decades of Research.)
 Written by researchers at the University of Minnesota and the University of Toronto, the report helped establish the importance of school principals to student success.
 Since it was first issued, this meta-analysis has been downloaded more than half a million times, suggesting there’s an ongoing need for understanding the ins and outs of why school leadership matters.

 Nonprofits Welcome Practical Guidance

 Almost five years ago, Wallace launched a website intended to help afterschool organizations and other nonprofits manage their finances.
 StrongNonprofits.org is a collection of free tools, how-tos, articles and other features assembled and in some cases created by Fiscal Management Associates, a leading national consulting firm working with nonprofits on financial management matters.
 Three of the site’s resources made our Top 10, a testament to the appetite among nonprofits for guidance on how to strengthen their financial muscle.